vilen22/FRTB/README.md

 We will present robust semi-parametric VaR and ES estimators that outperform the standard ones.
 These estimators will lead to more stable market risk capital calculations.

-In the finalm part of this project we will perform ES backtesting using traffic light test and Acerbi-Szekely tests (conditional and unconditional versions).
+In the final part of this project we will perform ES backtesting using traffic light test and Acerbi-Szekely tests (conditional and unconditional versions).